 Arentz continue to publish and teach the techniques of platinum and palladium printing.
 As a result of his research, he was able to solve a problem that has plagued non-silver printers for years with the formulation of specifications to allow a major paper company to manufacture a paper suitable for these photographic processes.
 In 2000, he published the 1st edition of Platinum & Palladium Printing with Focal Press.
 In 2005, following research into the specific uses of sodium chloroplatinate (Na2) as a contrast control agent, Platinum & Palladium Printing was revised for a 2nd edition.

 In 2000, having spent 35 years exposing film through the bellows of large format view cameras, Dick began to use the latest digital technology.
-In 2010 with the publication of Italy Through Another Lens Dick has moved to a new phase of his career, concentrating on images for publication and utilizing the Piezography method to make fine-art prints.
+In 2010 with the publication of Italy Through Another Lens Dick has moved to a new phase of his career.
+Dick now spends a good portion of each year photographing in Europe.
+He worked in Scotland from 2005 to 2014 and in the Venetia from 2009 to 2013.
+These images can be seen in Piezography.
+Starting in 2017, Dick has concentrated on photographing the interiors of English cathedrals, using a historic Leica lens.